acm-uiuc/til/_til/git/split-up-a-commit.md

+---
-# Split Up a Commit, Rewrite History
+title: Split Up a Commit, Rewrite History
+category: git
+---

 When working on a branch with multiple commits, you can "go back in time" and revise previous commits any way you please.